DISCIPLINARY BOARD TRAINING

-COS’s proactive disciplinary board training makes discipline part of your educational mission, rather than a distraction from your school community.
-Our services include training manuals, procedure training, case analysis, neutral third-party mediation and real-time case practice.
-Our talented team empowers your board to make tough calls by building confidence in applying policies with consistency and clarity.
-We create unflappable peace of mind—even when the child of a major donor, a trustee or high-profile parent breaks a policy.
+Make discipline part of your educational mission, rather than a distraction from your school community.
+Our proactive approach includes training manuals, procedure training, case analysis, neutral third-party mediation and real-time case practice.
+Our talented COS team empowers your board to make tough calls by building confidence in applying policies with consistency and clarity.

 How can we help?